MHAC Letter RE: Feedback on WET Plan Findings and Recommendations

 Sacramento, CA 95814

 MHAC is a peer-run organization leading the state in behavioral health public policy and advocacy since 1957.
 MHAC envisions a society in which all communities, families and individuals can enjoy full, productive and healthy lives free from discrimination of all kinds regardless of previous or current issues with their mental health or substance use issues.
-MHAC believes that every person deserves access to appropriate, voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.
+Every person deserves access to appropriate, voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.

-CARE Court is a legal mechanism to force individuals into court-ordered behavioral healthcare.
+CARE Court is a legal mechanism to force individuals into court-ordered, and thus involuntary, behavioral health care.
+Individuals are forced to participate or face potential conservatorship.
 Currently, CARE Court eligibility is limited to individuals with schizophrenia spectrum disorders with a prevalence in the U.S. ranging between 0.25% and 0.64%.[1]
-Senate Bill 27 expands eligibility to individuals with Bipolar 1 Disorder with psychotic features.
+This bill expands eligibility to individuals with Bipolar 1 Disorder with psychotic features.
 Given that approximately 4.4% of U.S. adults experience bipolar disorder in their lifetime, this bill would represent a substantial increase in CARE referrals.[2]
-This bill will further expand CARE Court by providing it as an option for individuals found incompetent to stand trial (IST).
+If individuals do not form a CARE agreement or do not comply with their CARE plan individuals are subject to additional hearings and may be referred to conservatorship.

-However, MHAC strongly opposes this costly expansion of CARE Court, which diverts scarce funds from essential behavioral health supports and services.
-This bill is a clear attempt to increase CARE Court referrals in response to the low, almost nonexistent, number of CARE participants.
-CARE Court’s failure to meet expectations shows an inherent flaw in the system that won’t be solved by expanding the criteria of who can be forced into treatment via a court order.
-It is for these reasons that we are opposed to SB 27 (Umberg) and ask for your “No” vote.
+This bill attempts to increase CARE Court referrals in response to the low, almost nonexistent, number of CARE participants.
+CARE Court’s inability to meet expectations indicates a systemic flaw that won’t be solved by expanding the criteria of who can be forced into treatment via a court order.
+It is for these reasons that we are opposed to SB 27 (Umberg) and ask for your “Veto”.

 If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health legislation, please do not hesitate to contact me at kvicari@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.